andris210296/rmm-services-server-app/README.md

 # rmm-services-server-app
-This project is Remote Monitoring and Management system that allows customers create an account, login, add device and select services.
-Also this project calculates the total monthly cost of the deal depending on selected services and the number of devices in database
+This project is a Remote Monitoring and Management system that allows customers to create an account, login, add a device and select services.
+Also, this project calculates the total monthly cost of the deal depending on selected services and the number of devices in the database

 **Important details**